Weed and Algae Control

 For treating weeds and various forms of algae, we recommend a variety of effective products that are environmentally selected.

 For treating pond Algae conditions Bioverse has selected specific algaecides that have been effective and compatible with Bioverse water cleaning products.
-When used together the products improve water quality and can be used for algae control.
+When used together the products improve water quality and can be used for aquatic algae control.
 Natural aquatic herbicides from Bioverse are all natural and are used for maintaining water clarity.
 Bioverse natural products are NOT classified as Algaecides.

 Algae are very primitive plants.
 Some algae are microscopic (planktonic algae), others are thin and stringy or hair-like (filamentous algae), while still others are large and resemble higher plants but without true roots (muskgrass/chara).